Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Check-In Venue: Guests must arrive at the designated venue for check-in and clearance prior to embarkation.
 Upon arrival at the check-in venue, guests have to undertake a further Rapid Antigen Test overseen by our team.
 Coral Expeditions will provide the test kits.

 Our Covid-positive protocols are determined by the directives of the relevant state health authorities.
 Please note that these requirements are continually changing as the pattern of Covid infections evolve.
 Government policies in place at the time of your travel will apply.

 Any guest who shows symptoms of COVID onboard is required to inform our crew who will administer a RAT promptly.
-If you test positive, you have to undertake a period of isolation in your stateroom to protect your fellow travellers, or ashore in a hotel or your residence on disembarkation.
+If you test positive, you have to undertake a period of isolation in your stateroom to protect your fellow travellers.

 Guests in isolation onboard will be served our normal meals and beverages in-room and will be attended to by our resident medical professional as required.
 Coral Expeditions does not cover any liability for loss of experience or other impacts associated with any isolation or quarantine arising from the voyage.
 We will not be able to offer any refunds on the portion of the cruise that is affected by Covid infection.

 Travel Insurance is not included in your cruise fare.

 We ask that you purchase comprehensive travel insurance that includes (without limitation) coverage for the cost of your cruise, medical expenses, loss of luggage, cruise and land content and airfare charges that may occur due to cancellation, the impossibility of performance or unexpected events including other frustration, disruption, loss of deposit or strikes.